serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 We can see that adding `OVERLAPPING` pragma enabled the elimination of the
 instance for `Printable a` at step 3.
-But the remaining instance `Functor f => Printable (f a)`
+But the remaining instance `Functor f =>
+Printable (f a)` failed to work, because `MyType` is not a `Functor`.
+But this
-failed to work, but this failure happens at a later phase: when constraints are matched and
+failure happens at a later phase: when constraints are matched and after GHC
-after GHC has picked an instance.
+has picked an instance.
 This is why we get a `No instance for Functor MyType`
 error instead of an overlapping instance error.

+This is also what happens if we remove the general instance `instance Printable a`.

 Here we come across a crucial aspect of instance resolution: the algorithm
 works in two distinct steps and it never backtracks.